BokX1/InfiniteYieldWithAI/README.md

 **SmartInfiniteYield** is an open-source, next-generation wrapper for the popular Roblox admin script, [Infinite Yield](https://github.com/EdgeIY/infiniteyield).
 Unlike standard wrappers, SIY implements a **Self-Correcting Logic Engine** that translates natural language into precise execution strings.

-The system features a **Recursive Feedback Loop**: if the AI targets a non-existent player or generates invalid syntax, the script detects the error, injects the correct server context, and forces the AI to fix its own mistake before executing.
-The API is protected by CloudFlare to prevent abuse.

 ---

 ## Key Features